A Sermon on Romans 11:18-22Read more

 Why is pride so dangerous?
-What about pride undermines the Gospel and leads people into self-deception and deceit?
-In this sermon on Romans 11:18-22, Dr. Martyn Lloyd-Jones preaches on the need to learn God’s Word so as to fight against pride.
-Pride undermines the Gospel because it makes people focus on themselves and their own works.
-It makes them look to things about themselves to justify themselves.
-The great sin of many of the Jewish people who wanted to return to the Law was the sin of pride, according to Dr. Lloyd-Jones.
-They sought to find salvation in their own identity and works.
-But this is wholly opposed to the message of Jesus!
-Jesus Christ tells us we must forsake any chance of saving ourself.
-He tells us that none of our works can makes us right before God.
-Pride makes us look at what we do for worth; Jesus makes us look to Him to find worth!
-Paul warns the church of his day about the danger of falling away from the Gospel and looking to works to justify oneself.
-This is still a temptation for many Christians.
-For this reason, believers must always flee from self-righteousness and look to Jesus Christ and what He has done.
-For Jesus alone saves!
+What about pride undermines the gospel and leads people into self-deception and deceit?
+In this sermon on Romans 11:18–22 titled “Pride,” Dr. Martyn Lloyd-Jones preaches on the need to learn God’s word so as to fight against pride.
+Pride undermines the gospel because it makes people focus on themselves and their own works, justifying themselves.
+According to Dr. Lloyd-Jones, the great sin of many of the Jewish people who wanted to return to the law was the sin of pride.
+They sought to find salvation in their own identity and works but this is wholly opposed to the message of Jesus.
+Jesus Christ tells that one must forsake any chance of saving themselves.
+He tells that no works can makes one right before God.
+Pride makes the person look at what they do for their worth; Jesus makes them look to Him to find worth.
+Paul warns the church of his day about the danger of falling away from the gospel and looking to works to justify oneself.
+This is still a temptation for many Christians and for this reason, believers must always flee from self-righteousness and look to Jesus Christ and what He has done as Jesus alone saves.

 About Dr. Martyn Lloyd-Jones